 Travellers to the peninsula see evidence of this rich heritage today in the dramatic escarpments around Laura.
 Prehistoric sandstone rock art decorates many hidden caves and rock shelters.
 This style of art is called Quinkan, an Aboriginal name derived from the human-like spirit figures with oddly-shaped heads.
 The tall skinny ones are ‘good’ spirits and the squat, knobbly-kneed ones are ‘bad’.

-an history dates from 1600 when Dutch navigators, including Abel Tasman, explored much of the coastline.
+European history dates from 1600 when Dutch navigators, including Abel Tasman, explored much of the coastline.
 In 1770, Captain James Cook mapped the eastern coast and claimed the continent for England at Possession Island, just off Cape York.

 Ludwig Leichhardt passed through the lower peninsula during his 1845 expedition to Arnhem Land and Edmund Kennedy traversed the eastern coast three years later.
 Kennedy's party was continually attacked by Aborigines and only the guide, Jacky-Jacky, succeeded in reaching Cape York.